 Intensive, up to 40 hours per week.

-Who is a good fit for center-based services?
+Who is a good fit for early intervention services?

-Typically, children who need more than 10 hours of support per week are the best candidates for center-based services.
+Typically, children who need more than 10 hours per week of support and are not yet in school are the best candidates for early intervention services.
 Children who are experiencing significant skills deficits or problem behavior are also good candidates.
-If your child needs lighter support, or only experiences problem behavior in certain environments, he or she might be better suited to our in-home consult support.

 How many hours will my child receive?

-Arrow Academy's Intensive ABA Services are typically delivered 10 - 40 hours
+Arrow Academy's early intervention services are typically delivered 10 - 40 hours

 per week in our child-focused treatment center.
 The number of hours